Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Introducing the Kerr-Newman black hole spacetime

 The line element describing a black hole with mass $M$, charge $Q$, and angular momentum per unit mass $a=J/M$ can be written as \cite{MTW:1973}

 where $\rho^{2}=r^{2}+a^{2}\cos^{2}\theta$, while the function $\Delta=\Delta(r)$ has the form

 Here, $M$ is the total mass centered at the origin of the system of coordinates.
-It is obvious that at the limits $a \rightarrow 0$, $Q \rightarrow 0$, and $a,Q \rightarrow 0$ the well-known Reissner-Nordstr\"{o}m, Kerr, and Schwarzschild black holes are recovered, respectively.
+Note that at the limits $a \rightarrow 0$, $Q \rightarrow 0$, and $a,Q \rightarrow 0$ the well-known Reissner-Nordstr\"{o}m, Kerr, and Schwarzschild black holes are recovered, respectively.
 The electromagnetic 4-vector of the black hole is given by \cite{ChinAstronAstrophys.5.365}

 The horizons (null surfaces) of the Kerr-Newman black hole (KNBH) are given by the zeros of $\Delta(r)=0$, that is,